 DPS Dubai, Delhi Private School, Dubai, is located at the Gardens, Jebel Ali Village, at the southern end of the city, one of the few Indian curriculum schools to have moved out of the more traditional areas of Bur Dubai and Deira.
 It is an established school, having opened its doors in 2003.

 Delhi Private School is located in Jebel Ali Gardens, near to Ibn Battuta Mall.
 The school opened in April 2003 and provides education for boys and girls from Kindergarten to Grade 12.
-The school was once a member of the Indian Delhi Public School Society; a formal relationship between the schools and the Indian brand owner which ended, not completely harmoniously, in 2018.
+The school was previously a member of the Indian Delhi Public School Society, a formal relationship between the schools and the Indian brand owner which ended, not completely harmoniously, in 2018.

 “Engaged and happy children are our greatest accomplishments.
 We have so much belief in our happy school.
 What we do comes from the heart.
 We believe DPS is an excellent school where everyone can shine”.

 Mrs Nandkeolyar describes staff well-being as equally important here too, with the management keen to retain and develop existing staff wherever possible.
 Initiatives such as a Kerala Support Fund (to help teachers with families affected by the Kerala flood disaster) are in place, as well as simple social events and opportunities for professional development.
 When we meet the teachers (see our DPS EXPERIENCE for more from our conversations with the teaching team) we note a real pride in the school and pupils.